pulumi/docs/content/tutorials/esc-setup-psp-creds/index.md

 ---

 {{% notes %}}
-This tutorial is all about using ESC with Pulumi Service Provider (PSP for short!).
+This tutorial is all about using ESC with Pulumi Service Provider (PSP).
 However, using ESC is an encouragement rather than a requirement.
 If you *don't* want to use ESC, refer to [PSP setup docs](/registry/packages/pulumiservice/installation-configuration/) instead.
 {{% /notes %}}

 ## Log into Pulumi Cloud